top of page

 • Compliance costs, such as GAP (Good Agricultural Practices), GHP (Good Handling Practices), and Organic certification costs

-Like any loan, yo qualify for these types of loans your financial institution will evaluate your ability to repay the loan, but often the application and approval process are more simpler.
+Like any loan, to qualify for these types of loans, your financial institution will evaluate your ability to repay the loan, but often, the application and approval process is simpler.
 Visit the USDA Farm loan micro-loan site to learn more.

 6. Bootstrap your Farm

 Bootstrapping is just using your own capital to start your farm.
-That could be through working a second job and your partner(s) run the farm or vice-versa.
-Maybe you live on farm and work part-time for the farm or the other job.
+That could be through working a second job, and your partner(s) run the farm or vice-versa.
+Maybe you live on a farm and work part-time for the farm or another job.
 This is a great way to start out in farming without starting out in debt.
 Truthfully, many farmers are bootstrapping their farms even when they are bringing in a profit.

 Other options to invest in your business

-If you don't mind using your own capital to secure a loan then these options might be for you.
-If you have a home and don't mind using it for collateral you could use a HELOC (Home Equity Line of Credit) or use a personal or small business credit card to fund your farm business.
-I put these last because these are putting your in a difficult place if you don't get a great start on your farm.
-They often come with a higher interest rate and therefore a higher risk to you.
+If you don't mind using your own capital to secure a loan, then these options might be for you.
+If you have a home and don't mind using it for collateral, you could use a HELOC (Home Equity Line of Credit) or use a personal or small business credit card to fund your farm business.
+I put these last because these are putting you in a difficult place if you don't get a great start on your farm.
+They often come with a higher interest rate and, therefore, a higher risk to you.

 7. Start a CSA

 One other financing option that can be a great fit for many growers is to start a CSA.
 Community Supported Agriculture (CSA) programs have been around for years.
-They allow members to pay in advances, often at the start of the season, and in turn receive produce, meat or flowers through the growing season.
-This method allows farmers to sell CSA shares to community members to help cover seed, material, labor and other growing costs through the season.
+They allow members to pay in advance, often at the start of the season, and in turn receive produce, meat, or flowers through the growing season.
+This method allows farmers to sell CSA shares to community members to help cover seed, material, labor, and other growing costs through the season.

 Summary